gumuncle/home-manager/README.md

 This repository contains configuration to build your user environment completely declaratively on macOS using Nix and Home Manager.
 Even basic tools like `git` are provided from the Nix store, so it works even if nothing is installed on macOS itself.

+**Note:** This configuration dynamically uses your current login username and home directory via `builtins.getEnv`, so it works for any user without modification.

 ---

 ## 📦 Overview